The Hawaiian Islands offer a huge variety of activities for families.

-Many helicopter tour companies do have an age requirement, and you probably don’t want to take a baby on a helicopter anyway, so this wasn’t for everyone.
+Many helicopter tour companies in Hawaii have an age requirement, and you probably don’t want to take a baby on a helicopter anyway, so this isn’t for everyone.

 They also got to see lava and waves crashing into each other along the coast!
 It was unforgettable.

 Pana’ewa Rainforest Zoo in Hilo

 During the two hour helicopter tour, I took the two younger kids (1 and 4) just south of town to the Pana’ewa Rainforest Zoo.